atmtools/typhon/doc/tutorials/dataset.rst

    # Define a dataset object with the files.
    instrument_A = Dataset(
-      "Data/InstrumentA/{year}/{month}/{day}/data_{hour}-{minute}-{second}.nc"
+      path="Data/InstrumentA/{year}/{month}/{day}/data_{hour}-{minute}-{second}.nc"
    )

-What happens in this piece of code?
+Nothing interesting happens so far.
 We import the Dataset class from the typhon module and define the Dataset object, give it a name and tell it where to find its files.
-We do the latter by giving the generalized path pattern pointing to each file instead of giving explicit paths.
+We do it by setting *path* to a generalized path pattern pointing to each file instead of giving explicit paths.
 The words surrounded by braces (e.g. "{year}") are called placeholders.
 They define what information can be retrieved from the filename.
-If you want to know more about those placeholders, have look at the section :ref:`typhon-dataset-placeholders`.
+If you want to know more about those placeholders, have a look at the section :ref:`typhon-dataset-placeholders`.

 We want to print the names and time coverages of all files from the 1st of